Soontosh/WixFraudTracker/ReadMe.md

 # Wix Store Fraud Detector AI Camp

 This **updated** project aims to detect fraudulent activity taking place in the AI Camp Wix Store.
+This was made over the course of 1 week by Santosh after a hard pivot from the original project.

 ## Quickstart